On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Introduction

 Optimal stopping problems arise in various areas ranging from the classical sequential testing/change-point detection problems to applications in finance.
 Although all formulations reduce to the problem of maximizing/minimizing the expected payoff over a set of stopping times, the solution methods are mostly problem-specific; they depend significantly on the underlying process, payoff function and time-horizon.
 This paper pursues a common tool for the class of \emph{infinite-time horizon} optimal stopping problems for \emph{spectrally negative \lev processes}, or \lev processes with only negative jumps.

 By extending the classical continuous diffusion model to the \lev model, one can achieve richer and more realistic models.
 In mathematical finance, the continuity of paths is empirically rejected and cannot explain, for example, the volatility smile and non-zero credit spreads for short-maturity corporate bonds.
 These issues can often be alleviated by introducing jumps; see, e.g.\ \cite{Chen_Kou_2009, Kou_Wang_2004}.
-Naturally, however, the optimal stopping problem becomes more challenging and cannot enjoy a number of results obtained under the continuity of paths.
-In the case of one-dimensional continuous diffusion, a full characterization of the value function is known and some practical methods have been developed (see e.g.\ \cite{alvarez2, DK2003, dynkin}).
-Most of these results rely heavily on the continuity assumption; once jumps are involved, only problem-specific approaches are currently available.
+Recently, we saw a significant progress in the theory of optimal stopping for \lev processes and other jump processes.
+The fluctuation theory, in particular, has been playing a key role in characterizing efficiently the value function and the optimal stopping time; see \cite{Boyarchenko_Levendorskii_2007, Christensen_2013, Mordecki_Salminen_2007,Surya_2007} among others.

-Despite these differences, there exists a common tool known as the \emph{scale function} for both continuous diffusion and spectrally negative \lev processes.
-The scale function for the former enables one to transform a problem of any arbitrary diffusion process to that of a standard Brownian motion.
-For the latter, the scale function has been playing a central role in expressing fluctuation identities for a general spectrally negative \lev process (see \cite{Bertoin_1996, Kyprianou_2006}).
-By taking advantage of the potential measure that can be expressed using the scale function, one can obtain the overshoot distribution at the first exit time, which is generally a big hurdle that typically makes the problem intractable.
+In this paper, we revisit the optimal stopping problem for a general spectrally negative \lev process, and pursue a solution in a rather straightforward way.
+Despite the aforementioned results, existing results under \lev processes are still significantly more limited than the one-dimensional diffusion case as in \cite{alvarez2, Beibel_Lerche_2000, Christensen_2011, DK2003, dynkin, peskir-shiryaev}.
+Without the continuity of paths, the process can jump over a given threshold.
+For a general payoff function, one naturally needs to take care of the overshoot distribution, which is generally a big hurdle that typically makes the problem intractable.
+However, thanks to the recent advances in the fluctuation theory of spectrally negative \lev processes (see \cite{Bertoin_1996, Kyprianou_2006}), this can be handled by using the so-called \emph{scale function}.

 The objective of this paper is to pursue, with the help of the scale function, a common technique for the class of optimal stopping problems for spectrally negative \lev processes.
 Focusing on the first time it down-crosses a fixed threshold, we express the corresponding expected payoff in terms of the scale function.
 This semi-explicit form enables us to differentiate and take limits thanks to the smoothness and asymptotic properties of the scale function as obtained, for example, in \cite{Chan_2009, Kyprianou_2006}.
 By differentiating the expected payoff with respect to the threshold level, we obtain the \emph{first-order condition} as well as the candidate optimal level that makes it vanish.
 We also obtain the \emph{continuous/smooth fit condition} when the process is of bounded variation or when it contains a diffusion component.
 These conditions are in fact equivalent and can be obtained generally under mild conditions.